 Civil Rights Community Opposition to Harmful Proposals to Cut Food and Health Assistance

-The Leadership Conference on Civil and Human Rights, NAACP, National Action Network, National Coalition on Black Civic Participation, National Council of Negro Women, National Urban League, and UnidosUS write to share with you our deep concerns about House Republican proposals to cut food assistance (SNAP, the Supplemental Nutrition Assistance Program) and Medicaid for millions of poor households this year.
+The Leadership Conference on Civil and Human Rights, NAACP, National Action Network, National Coalition on Black Civic Participation, National Council of Negro Women, National Urban League, and UnidosUS write to share with you our deep concerns about emerging proposals to cut food assistance (SNAP, the Supplemental Nutrition Assistance Program) to millions of poor households in the budget and Farm Bill this year.
 These proposals would have a significant impact on the communities we represent.
-As civil rights organizations, we want to express our strong support for SNAP and Medicaid and our unified opposition to proposed cuts or changes that will take food and health care away from people of color, children, older Americans, veterans, low-income working parents, people with disabilities, and other people whom we have forced through law and policy to live at the margins.
+As civil rights organizations, we want to express our strong support for SNAP and our unified opposition to proposed cuts to SNAP or changes that will take food away from people of color, children, older Americans, veterans, low-income working parents, people with disabilities, and other people whom we have forced through law and policy to live at the margins.

 Because people of color have higher poverty rates — which is a result of deep-rooted historical discrimination in employment, housing, and education, as well as other forms of structural racism — they participate in SNAP and other federal nutrition programs at disproportionately high rates.
 SNAP is highly effective at improving nutrition and well-being, and it plays a critical role in mitigating racial disparities in rates of food insecurity.

-The House Republican expansion of already harsh work reporting requirements in SNAP to include people aged 50 through 55 would create or worsen barriers and exclusions that disproportionately affect low-income people of color and could exacerbate the long-standing racial disparities in rates of food insecurity.
-The Department of Agriculture estimates that under the House Republican legislation, food assistance for nearly 1 million people would be put at risk.
-Congress should use the budget process and legislation like the Farm Bill to improve SNAP and address these racial disparities — not make them worse.
+Many of the SNAP proposals put forth during this Congress would create or worsen barriers and exclusions that disproportionately affect low-income people of color and could exacerbate the long-standing racial disparities in rates of food insecurity.
+Congress should use the budget process and Farm Bill to improve SNAP and address these racial disparities — not make them worse.

 Most people participating in SNAP who can work do work.
 The vast majority of those who don’t are children, disabled adults, and older people who face work obstacles.
 The more than two-thirds of SNAP participants who are not expected to work are children, disabled adults, and older people.

-The same is true of health care: We are deeply concerned with proposals to take health care away from households if they are not able to navigate a complex bureaucratic system to document they are working or prove they are exempt.
+The same is true of health care: We are deeply concerned with proposals to take health care away from households if they don’t comply with work requirements.
 Under a plan that the last administration encouraged, 18,000 people in Arkansas lost their Medicaid-provided health care when they couldn’t comply with the work reporting requirements.

 No poor household in this country should have their basic food and health assistance conditioned upon their ability to work or prove they are exempt from work requirements.
 Past experience shows that a significant number of people would likely lose benefits because their state agency failed to screen them for an exemption they should have qualified for or because they were unable to navigate the verification system to prove they are working.